UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Best ForReliability & credit flexibilityLow rates & travel rewards

-For many homeowners with strong credit, Georgia Natural Gas often comes out ahead on perks and aggressive promotional rates.
-SCANA Energy, on the other hand, is often a better fit if you’re rebuilding credit or need a more flexible approval path.
+For many homeowners with strong credit, Georgia Natural Gas often comes out ahead on travel perks and aggressive promotional rates.
+SCANA Energy, on the other hand, is generally a better fit if you are rebuilding your credit or need a more flexible approval path.

 An infographic compares GNG fixed plans for strong credit with SCANA variable plans for mixed credit.